mnot/I-D/binary-structured-headers/draft.md

 member-values that are Items are represented as per {{item}}; member-values that are inner-lists are represented as per {{inner-list}}.

-If the dictionary cannot be represented, the field value will be serialised as a Textual Field Value ({{TFV}}).
+If the dictionary cannot be represented, the entire field value will be serialised as a Textual Field Value ({{TFV}}).
 In particular, dictionaries with member-names longer than 256 characters cannot be represented as Binary Structured Types.

 The Dictionary data type can only be the first Binary Structured Type in a field-value; if it occurs in any other position, it is an error.